tsmdt/UBi/data/markdown/medien_fachliche-recherche_betriebswirtschaftslehre_corporate-and-financial-databases.md

 Access: [via WRDS](https://wrds-www.wharton.upenn.edu/login/) (requires registration).

-## S&P Capital IQ Pro (former: SNL Unlimited/Financial)
+## SNL Unlimited (S&P Global)

 **Contents:**The database comprises financial data, news and analyses for more than 6.500 public and more than 50.000 private companies from the following industries: banking (worldwide), insurance (USA, Canada, Europe) and financial services (USA, Canada).
-**Help:**After having logged in to the database click the „Help“ button in the header of the web page.
+**Help:**After having logged in to the database, click the „Help“ button in the header of the web page.
-Access: Access to the database is restricted to members of the University of Mannheim and requires personal registration with your University of Mannheim e-mail address via this web page: [S&P Capital IQ Pro registration page](https://platform.spgi.spglobal.com/).
+Access: Access to the database is restricted to members of the University of Mannheim and requires personal registration with your University of Mannheim e-mail address via [S&P Global registration page](https://platform.spgi.spglobal.com/).

 ## Zephyr (Bureau van Dijk)